scalatra/scalatra-website/guides/atmosphere.md

 Atmosphere can use its own JavaScript libraries to accomplish this, or it can be set up to use the [socket.io](http://socket.io) toolkit.

-It's carefree realtime for the JVM.
+It's carefree server push for the JVM.

 ### Sample code